 The Corporation's results of operations are affected by its pension expense.
 Assumptions that affect pension expense include the discount rate and, for the defined benefit pension plans only, the expected long-term rate of return on assets.
 Therefore, the Corporation has interest rate risk associated with these factors.
-The impact of hypothetical changes in these assumptions on the Corporation's annual pension expense is discussed in the section Critical Accounting Policies and Estimates - Pension Expense - Selection of Assumptions on pages 74 through 76.
+The impact of hypothetical changes in these assumptions on the Corporation's annual pension expense is discussed in the section Critical Accounting Policies and Estimates - Pension Expense - Selection of Assumptions.